Quotes About Schizophrenia: Revealing Thoughts About A Misunderstood Disorder

 A former professional football player who developed schizophrenia in his 30s, Lionel Aldridge made a significant recovery with the help of medication and therapy.
 He has served on the board of the Mental Health Association of Milwaukee and worked as a speaker for the National Alliance on Mental Illness (NAMI).

-Quotes about what it’s like to have schizophrenia
+Schizophrenia quotes about what it’s like to have a mental illness like schizophrenia

-It can be hard to imagine what psychotic symptoms are like if you’ve never had them.
+Imagining what psychotic symptoms are like can be difficult if you’ve never experienced them.
 The following quotes from people who’ve been diagnosed with schizophrenia may provide some insight into this experience.

 “Well, for the past 40 years I’ve had auditory hallucinations in my head, all day every day, and I can’t get them out.
 Every few minutes the voices say something derogatory to me, which discourages me a little bit, but I have to be strong enough to say to them, ‘Hey, would you quit stalking me?… Don’t talk to me — leave me alone!’”